Kovah/LinkAce-Website/content/docs/v2/upgrade/from-v1.md

   - If you enable Guest Mode before the upgrade, links marked as `public` will stay public.
     However, if you have Guest Mode disabled, public links will become `internal`.
 This means they are visible to all logged-in users, but not to guests.
 - Your current user will become the primary administrator who can now control some system settings, as well as inviting users to LinkAce.
+- The API was updated to version `v2`.
+Any existing integrations must be checked and adjusted if needed.

 ## Upgrade a Docker installation